byzer-org/.github/profile/README.md

 We want to help the SMB (Small Medium Buniness) to quickly implement Data AI platform in an **efficient** way.

-- [Kolo-Lang](https://github.com/byzer-org/kolo-lang): A low-code open-source programming language for data pipeline, analytics and AI in cloud native way.
+- [Kolo-Lang](https://github.com/byzer-org/kolo-lang): A low-code open-source programming language for data pipeline, analytics and AI.
 - [Byzer Notebook](https://github.com/byzer-org/byzer-notebook): An IDE for Kolo-lang but more than an IDE.
 - [Byzer Docs](https://docs.byzer.org/): The documents of Byzer community